The Hector instrument will be built in stages and the first stage is called Hector-I.

 - R~5000 @ Halpha/N[II]

-•A new robotic system will position magnets across the field plate which will rotate the hexabundles in 3 axes to match telecentricity and ferule positioning, which will improve throughput over the existing 2dF facility.
-Observers will put the configured plate onto the telescope and attach the 21 hexabundles.
+A new robotic system positions magnets across the field plate which rotate the hexabundles in 3 axes to match telecentricity and ferule positioning, which will improve throughput over the existing 2dF facility.
+Observers put each configured plate onto the telescope and attach the 21 hexabundles.
 One plate can be being configured by the robot while another is observing.

-Hector science target regions will be chosen within the future WAVES Survey footprint where significant auxilliary data will be available.
-In addition clusters will be selected to add the highest halo masses.
+Hector science target regions have been chosen within the future WAVES Survey footprint where significant auxilliary data will be available.
+In addition clusters have been selected to add the highest halo masses.

 Instrument Papers